RedisBloom/RedisBloom/docs/docs/_index.md

 Cuckoo filters are quicker on check operations and also allow deletions.

 ## About t-digest

-**t-digest** can be used to answer these questions:

-- What fraction of the values in the data stream are smaller than a given value?
-- How many values in the data stream are smaller than a given value?
-- Which value is smaller than _p_ percent of the values in the data stream? (what is the _p_-percentile value)?
-- What is the mean value between the _p1_-percentile value and the _p2_-percentile value?
-- What is the value of the _n_-th smallest / largest value in the data stream? (what is the value with [reverse] rank _n_)?

-As for any other probabilistic data structures, t-digest requires sublinear space and has controllable space-accuracy tradeoffs.

 Using t-digest is simple and straightforward: